Skip to content

 Tables with fix content

-Tables with fix contents [Fig. 18] are tables where we know the columns, where we can estimate the weight of these columns.
-Because we can estimate the weight, we can collapse some columns on mobile devices [Fig. 19] and the rest of the table can expand to full width.
+Tables with fix contents Fig. 12 are tables where we know the amount of columns before, where we can estimate the weight of these columns.
+Because we can estimate the weight, we can collapse some columns on mobile devices Fig. 13 and the rest of the table can expand to full width.
 These columns can be collapsed or expanded on these devices.
 The collapse Icon is placed in the first column of the row.

 Table with fix and selectable content